casper-network/docs/source/docs/casper/operators/becoming-a-validator/unbonding.md

 :::note

-This method is more expensive than calling the entrypoint in the system auction contract.
+This method is more expensive than calling the entrypoint in the system auction contract, which has a fixed cost of 2.5 CSPR.

 :::